metosin/malli/README.md

 ## Motivation

-We are building dynamic multi-tenant systems, where data-models should be first-class: they should drive the runtime value transformations, forms and processes.
-We should be able to edit the models at runtime, persistent and load back them from database and over the wire, for both Clojure and ClojureScript.
+We are building dynamic multi-tenant systems where data-models should be first-class: they should drive the runtime value transformations, forms and processes.
+We should be able to edit the models at runtime, persist them and load them back from database and over the wire, for both Clojure and ClojureScript.
 Think of [JSON Schema](https://json-schema.org/), but for Clojure/Script.

 Isn't the problem solved (many times) already?